By Dr. Mercola

-As mentioned above, these injections are absolutely inappropriate for your baby -- but the increased risk for cancer is not a legitimate concern.
+As mentioned above, these injections may not be the best method of delivery for the necessary vitamin K -- but the increased risk for cancer is not a legitimate concern.

-Inflicting Pain Just After Birth Has Long-Term Effects on Your Newborn
+Inflicting Pain Just After Birth May Have Long-Term Effects on Your Newborn

 For more than a century, many physicians have maintained a denial of infant pain, based on ancient prejudices and "scientific evidence" that was long ago disproven.
 Many have made claims that newborns don’t feel pain, or remember it, the way adults do.

-In fact, not only do infants feel pain, but the earlier they experience it, the more damaging and longer lasting are the psychological effects.
+In fact, not only do infants feel pain, but the earlier they experience it, the more damaging and longer lasting the psychological effects may be.

 Dr. David B. Chamberlain, psychologist and co-founder of the Association of Pre-and Perinatal Psychology and Health, wrote in his article “Babies Don’t Feel Pain: A Century of Denial in Medicine”:v